 In my research I combine physics with archival research and oral history interviews—interviewing important scientists on their contribution to the field.
 It has taken me anywhere between Tartu and Los Angeles, and into the offices scientists like Nobel Prize winners Jim Peebles and Sheldon Glashow.
 I have authored several pieces on dark matter’s history and am finishing my book on the subject, under contract with MIT Press.

-How do physicists study something that is inherently invisible?
+How to study something that is inherently invisible?

 Publications